-Bicycles go pretty fast on the trail around Lady Bird Lake, and, most of the time, there will be very little space between you and them.
-Some riders will give voice to an on-your-left type warning like you’d hear on a ski run.
-However, the fact of the matter is that they just don’t all do it, and it can be scary to think of what might happen if you or your dog step out of your lane at the wrong moment.
-That said, just remember to stay far right and in single file formation where you can.
+Bicycles go fast on the trail around Lady Bird Lake.
+Most of the time, there will be very little space between you and them.
+Some riders will give voice to an on-your-left type warning.
+But don’t rely on it.
+Keep your dog close by, and turn to look behind you before exiting or veering toward a water fountain.
+The basic rule of safety on the trail is to stay far right and in single file formation where you can.

 5. Scooters don’t work.

-There are so many scooters on the streets in Austin.
-They’re so much fun to ride!
-But, while people sometimes assume they can meander off the street and onto the trail with their rented scooters, it just doesn’t work.
-Scooter batteries are no match for the gravel and sand that make up the trail’s terrain.
+There are so many scooters on the streets in Austin, and they are lots of fun to ride!
+But, while people sometimes assume they can meander off the street and onto the trail with a rented scooter, it just doesn’t work.
+Scooter tires and batteries are no match for the gravel and sand that make up the trail’s terrain.

 6. Track with an app.

-Use an app on your phone or wear your Fitbit to track steps, distance, calories, time, or all of the above.
-That way, when you make it allllllll the way around the lake, you’ll be able to substantiate the obligatory brag.
+Use an app on your phone or watch to track steps, distance, calories burned, time, or all of the above.
+That way, when you make it ALL the way around Lady Bird Lake, you’ll be able to substantiate an obligatory brag.

 7. Kids get tired.

-Many zealous families make the mistake of going too far and wind up carrying a hot, sweaty, tearful little one the rest of the way.
-So, if you’re taking the grandkids for a fun stroll, plan to only go a little ways down the trail and then head back.
+Many families make the mistake of going too far and end up carrying a hot, sweaty, tearful little one the rest of the way.
+So, if you’re taking the grandkids for a fun stroll around the trail, plan to start small.

 8. Dogs are welcome.